rvarttinen/spring-example-magic/README.md

 * base for experimentation using the latest and greatest of Java (currently 23) and other libraries used in this project
 * act as a repository of "nice-to-have" features on how to do things Spring Boot and RDF, i.e. implementation, testing, format conversion, etc.

-# Build and Running the service
+# Building and Running the service
 After checking out the code from this repository, building it should be straightforward.
 In a Windows environment: